-First, the federal McCarran-Ferguson Act includes a "reverse preemption" provision that "[n]o Act of Congress shall be construed to invalidate, impair, or supersede any law enacted by any State for the purpose of regulating the business of insurance... unless such Act specifically relates to the business of insurance."128 Because the FAA does not specifically relate to insurance, state insurance law can prohibit arbitration agreements in insurance transactions.
-A number of states either provide that arbitration clauses in insurance agreements are not enforceable or provide that arbitration agreements in certain lines of insurance are unenforceable.129 Although these regulations would likely be preempted were it not for the McCarran-Ferguson Act, the FAA does not preempt such rules as long as they clearly identify that they are intended to regulate the "business of insurance," and thus is not preempted by the FAA.
+First, the federal McCarran-Ferguson Act includes a "reverse preemption" provision that "[n]o Act of Congress shall be construed to invalidate, impair, or supersede any law enacted by any State for the purpose of regulating the business of insurance... unless such Act specifically relates to the business of insurance."123 Because the FAA does not specifically relate to insurance, state insurance law can prohibit arbitration agreements in insurance transactions.
+A number of states either provide that arbitration clauses in insurance agreements are not enforceable or provide that arbitration agreements in certain lines of insurance are unenforceable.
+Although these regulations would likely be preempted were it not for the McCarran-Ferguson Act, the FAA does not preempt such rules as long as they clearly identify that they are intended to regulate the "business of insurance."
+Section 2 of this Title specifically addresses the "business of insurance," and thus is not preempted by the FAA.